Big-Smarty/nvidia_oc_daemon/README.md

 - [x] load config file
 - [x] apply config
 - [ ] Add GUI
-- [?] build time machine
+- [ ] build time machine
 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish
-    - [ ] French (this will NEVER be implemented for I HATE the french language
+    - [ ] French (this will NEVER be implemented for I HATE the french language)

 See the [open issues](https://github.com/Big-Smarty/nvidia_oc_daemon/issues) for a full list of proposed features (and known issues).